zakaf/creativity/README.md

 * program will output co-cited authors with input author
 * Feb 14, 2014 ~ Feb 19, 2014 GOAL DONE

+Feb 25, 2014
+* now input author is not hard coded and accepts it as an arugment
+* settings is not hard coded and the file name of the settings file is accepted as an argument
+* the sample settings file is described above as well as how command should look like Feb 25, 2014 GOAL DONE

 Known/Possible Bugs
 ----------
 * (temporaily fixed, needs testing) When the request is blocked, becuase the program have requested too many queries within certain time frame, error returned by the server is not getting caught by try-except.
 It just says WebFault not defined. (request is only blocked for at most 5 minutes, so try after 5 mins and you will be fine)
 * (Possible) There have been few irregularity in returned data, so there might be error arising due to lack of debugging.
 Therefore if there is an error with certain input data, please report it to me through email or github with the input that you've had the program run with
+* (Possible) There might be problem, when reading input, so please follow the instruction with input file

 Issues
 ----------